dataproofer/Dataproofer/README.md

 ./init.sh
 ```

-If you update the core library (`index.js` or `src/*`) you will need to `npm install` inside `Dataproofer/electron` for it to be updated, as we are currently relying on the "file:" dependency which copies the source instead of downloading it.
+If you update the core library (`index.js` or `src/*`) you will need to `npm install` inside `Dataproofer/electron` for it to be updated, as we are relying on the "file:" dependency which copies the source instead of downloading it.

 You can run the CLI version with a file name or it will prompt you for one
 ```